 • Incentives for startups and foreign investors, especially in sectors such as technology, innovation, and manufacturing.

-• Advanced infrastructure and logistics, facilitating the import, export, and distribution of products.
+• Advanced infrastructure and logistics, facilitating import, export, and distribution of products.

-• Low crime rate and economic stability, ensuring safety for long-term investments.
+• Low crime rate and economic stability, ensuring security for long-term investments.

-If you want to start a business in Japan, it is essential to understand the legal structures available for foreigners.
+If you want to start a business in Japan, it is essential to know the legal structures available for foreigners.

 In Japan, there are various business structures, but the most common for foreigners are:

-A Kabushiki Kaisha (KK) is the most formal and prestigious structure for companies in Japan, equivalent to a Corporation (Inc.).
-It is ideal for medium to large businesses and provides credibility in the market.
+The Kabushiki Kaisha (KK) is the most formal and prestigious structure for companies in Japan, equivalent to a Joint Stock Company (S.A.).
+It is ideal for medium to large businesses and offers credibility in the market.

-• Advantages: Greater reliability in the market and the ability to attract investments.
+• Advantages: More reliability in the market and the possibility of attracting investments.

-• Disadvantages: Greater bureaucracy and higher initial costs.
+• Disadvantages: More bureaucracy and higher initial costs.

 2. Godo Kaisha (GK) – Limited Liability Company

-A Godo Kaisha (GK) is a more flexible and accessible alternative, similar to a Limited Liability Company (Ltda.).
-It is recommended for small and medium-sized enterprises.
+The Godo Kaisha (GK) is a more flexible and accessible alternative, similar to a Limited Liability Company (Ltda.).
+It is recommended for small and medium enterprises.

 • Advantages: Simpler and less bureaucratic opening process.